02 Dec Calculate Vacation Pay in Saskatchewan

 Vacation Pay: 3/52 = 5.77% Vacation Rate.
 5.77% * $2.500.00 = $144.25 Vacation Pay for this period

 Vacation Pay On Top Of Vacation Pay

-Likewise, we have to make the same consideration for employees that DO NOT save up their Vacation Pay.
-This means we need to apply the Vac-Pay-On-Vac-Pay calculation right away.
-So even though the Vacation Days calculation remains the same, the Vacation Pay calculation looks like this:
+You likewise have to make the same consideration for employees that DO NOT save up their Vacation Pay.
+This means you need to apply the Vac-Pay-On-Vac-Pay calculation right away.
+Even though the Vacation Days calculation remains the same, the Vacation Pay calculation looks like this:

 $2,500.00 Wage * 5.77% Vac Rate = $144.25 Vac Pay. $144.25 * 5.77% Vac Rate (again) = $8.32 Vac-Pay-On-Vac-Pay.
 Now add the two Vacation Pay amounts together: $144.25 + $8.32 = $152.57 Vacation Pay Total for this period.

-As you can see, failing to calculate this Vac-On-Vac pay would result in this employee being shorted $8.32 Vac-On-Vac * 24 pay periods = $199.68 missed vac pay over the course of a year!
-So this secondary calculation is very important, even if it is a bit of a pain.
+As you can see, failing to calculate this Vac-On-Vac pay would result in this employee being shorted $8.32 Vac-On-Vac * 24 pay periods = $199.68 missed vac pay over a year!
+This secondary calculation is essential, even if it is a pain.

 Hopefully this has helped you to understand the intricacies of calculating Vacation Pay in Saskatchewan.
-If you’d prefer to not make these annoying calculations payroll after payroll however, please sign up for a completely Free Trial of Payroll Connected and you could solve your payroll headache for as little as just $9 a month thereafter.
-You’d not only be supporting a proudly Saskatchewan company, but also getting in-province support, when you need it, from 7am to 7pm CST, 7 days a week.
+Instead of making these annoying calculations payroll after payroll though, sign up for a completely Free Trial of Payroll Connected, and you could solve your payroll headache for as little as just $12 a month after that.
+You’d be supporting a proudly Saskatchewan company and getting in-province support when needed, from 7am to 7pm CST, 7 days a week.